 Bethany Logan, and Diane Skerbec.

 Chris Ferris is the artistic director of Chris Ferris & Dancers.
-Her work is based on an exploration of movement from a sculptural, dynamic and emotional point of view.
-Its focus is to bring you design in space and time with a human element.
-The REAL: Suite was performed at Fast Forward, Dixon Place Sept.
-2018.
-Selections from The REAL Suite and the Rampaging Light suite were presented at Roulette, Brooklyn NY Feb.
-2018 and at Second Sundays, Lenox Hill Neighborhood House March 2018.
-Rampaging Light was presented 3/31-4/1 2017 as part of The Waxing Crescent (an evening of dance and music with guest artists presented by Ferris at NY City Center Studios).
-Rampaging Light was also performed at Take Root, Green Space Studio LIC Sept.
-2016.
-Perfect Tension, was presented at the Martha Graham Studio Theater in Nov.
-2014 after premiering at FLICfest in Jan.
-2014.
-Urban Pastoral an outdoor improvisation with 10 sculptural lights by Warren Kloner, 10 dancers, and live music was presented, in June 2015 at Socrates Sculpture Park LIC NY, Battery Park City NYC, and Carl Schurz Park NYC.
-In its Spring 2014 series we performed at Central Park NYC and Squibb Park/Bridge.
-In the Fall of 2013 we presented at the Tobacco Warehouse, Brooklyn Bridge Park; The High Line, Manhattan; and Central Park NYC.
-Circuitous Body, was performed at Roulette, Bklyn NY 4/12 and Green Space Studio LIC, NY 11/12 where it was partially funded by a Mertz Gilmore Foundation Late-Stage Stipend.
-Chris Ferris & Dancers’ 2011 concert, Continental Drift, was presented at CPR – Center for Performance Research.
-Proximity Of Clouds (2010 full evening work), premiered at Joyce SoHo NYC.
-Ferris’ dances have been shown in New York at 3 season concerts at the Cunningham Studio Theater.
-Her work has also been presented at WAXworks at Triskelion Arts, Green Space Blooms, Sans Limites Dance Festival, Movement Research at Judson Church, University Settlement, the 92nd Street Y, and a variety of other venues.
+Her work is based on an exploration of movement from a sculptural, dynamic, and emotional point of view.
+Her work has appeared throughout New York City, including at Roulette’s Greene Street and Brooklyn locations.
+Recent notable performances include The REAL Suite at Fast Forward, Dixon Place September 2018.
+Selections from The REAL Suite and the Rampaging Light suite were presented at Roulette in February 2018 and at Second Sundays, Lenox Hill Neighborhood House March 2018.
+Rampaging Light was presented in 2017 as part of The Waxing Crescent – an evening of dance and music curated by Ferris at NY City Center Studios and at Take Root, Green Space Studio in 2016.
+Perfect Tension was presented at the Martha Graham Studio Theater in 2014 after premiering at FLICfest in January 2014.
+Urban Pastoral, an outdoor improvisation with ten sculptural lights, ten dancers, and live music was presented in June 2015 at Socrates Sculpture Park, Battery Park City NYC, and Carl Schurz Park.
+In its Spring 2014, Ferris & Dancers performed at Central Park NYC and Squibb Park/Bridge and in the fall of 2013 at the Tobacco Warehouse, Brooklyn Bridge Park.
+Her work has also been presented at the High Line, CPR, the Joyce, WAXworks at Triskelion Arts, Green Space Blooms, Sans Limites Dance Festival, and Movement Research at Judson Church.

 Jon Hanrahan, a pianist, is also a producer for the national news analysis program On the Media, from WNYC.
 He has previously produced for WQXR’s Meet the Composer.
 Prior to his work in radio, he studied piano under Michael Mizrahi at Lawrence University’s Conservatory of Music.